openid/sharedsignals/openid-sharedsignals-framework-1_0.md

 ## Subject Members {#subject-members}

 A Subject Member of an SSF event describes a subject of the event.
-A top-level claimnamed `sub_id` MUST be used to describe the primary subject of the event.
+A top-level claim named `sub_id` MUST be used to describe the primary subject of the event.

 ### Existing CAEP and RISC Events